mkubaczyk/helmsman/docs/how_to/misc/merge_desired_state_files.md

----
-version: v3.0.0-beta5
----

 # Supply multiple desired state files

-Starting from v1.5.0, Helmsman allows you to pass the `-f` flag multiple times to specify multiple desired state files that should be merged.
+Helmsman allows you to pass the `-f` flag multiple times to specify multiple desired state files that should be merged.
 This allows us to do things like specify our non-environment-specific config in a `common.toml` file and environment specific info in a `nonprod.toml` or `prod.toml` file.
 This process uses [this library](https://github.com/imdario/mergo) to do the merging, and is subject to the limitations described there.